Ready to follow a thrilling final day of racing from the 2021 Cheltenham Festival with Marathonbet?

 He was a handy third here in last year’s Ryanair Chase but it was his post-Christmas showing at Leopardstown that has got plenty of punters excited about his Gold Cup prospects.

 The seven-year-old expertly navigated a stellar field containing the likes of Kemboy, Melon, Minella Indo, Presenting Percy and Delta Work to scoop the Savills Chase and propel himself towards the top of the Gold Cup betting.

 That run proved he’s equipped for a 3m trip; now his connections will be hoping he’s a natural over the gruelling Gold Cup mark.

 Looking for a longer shot?

-The front-running Frodon once again looks to be sneaking under the radar in the early Gold Cup betting, and at 14-1, at least looks one for the shortlist given his previous exploits in upsetting the odds.
+The front-running Frodon once again looks to be sneaking under the radar and looks one for the shortlist given his previous exploits in upsetting the odds.

 Paul Nicholls’ gutsy nine-year-old was a surprise winner of the King George on Boxing Day and has impeccable credentials at this course as a previous winner of the Cotswold and Ryanair Chases.

 Given his tendency to lead from the front, he looks one of the more likely each-way candidates – and longstanding partner-in-crime Bryony Frost will have the perfect game plan in mind to steal a shock win if the opportunity presents itself.

 It could be second time lucky for Billaway in this contest after some brisk wins at Naas and Down Royal in recent months.

 He started as favourite in last year’s race but ceded top billing in 2020 to It Came To Pass.
 The latter was a shock 10L winner as a 66/1 shot and is back to defend his crown despite being only lightly raced since that career best performance.